Why isn't the download working?

-If you're not rushing to join a webinar right away, try running through these tips and tricks to ensure that you're ready to go when it's time to meet.
+If you're not rushing to join a meeting right away, try running through these tips and tricks to ensure that you're ready to go when it's time to meet.

 Run a system check.

-It's possible that your computer do not meet the minimum requirements required to join a webinar.
-Get a quick rundown of any issues now by running our automatic system checker for organizers or attendees.
+It's possible that your computer do not meet the minimum requirements required to join a meeting.
+Get a quick rundown of any issues now by running our automatic system checker now.

 Check your internet connection.